 Over recent years there have been few oil spill incidents within the Port of Leith.
-In the last decade one of the most notable spills involved the loss of 200 litres of Marine Diesel (2007).
+One of the most notable spills involved the loss of 200 litres of Marine Diesel (2007).

 Pre Arrival Checks

 Harbour control discusses passage and berthing with all vessels prior to their entry into the Port.
 Pilotage is compulsory for vessels over 80m in length, vessels carrying dangerous goods and Pax (passenger) vessels.
 All vessels are required to report their operational condition in accordance with statutory regulations (Schedule 2), 24 hours prior to arrival; this is normally done through the ships agent.